TaiJosh/Database-Design/README.md

 # Database-Design

 ### Introduction
+The goal of this project is to create a database for a banking application based on Entity Relationship diagram that was given.
 There are only two types of accounts at this time: Checking and Savings accounts.
 The provided column list was separated into appropriate entities (tables) with relationships between these entities defined.
 Appropriate data types for each of the columns were picked.
-Also data integrity rules were established by defining primary keys, secondary keys and some unique constraints.
+Also data integrity rules were enforced by defining primary keys, secondary keys and some unique constraints.

 ### Tool